 - It is necessary to protect your or another person’s vital interests; or

 - We have your specific or, where necessary, explicit consent to do so.

 Sharing your personal information with others

 For the purposes referred to in this Privacy Notice and relying on the bases for processing as set out above, we may share your Personal Information with certain third parties.
 In some cases you will be asked to opt in to these data sharing arrangements.
 In those cases, you should carefully consider the possible impact that not opting in will have.
 Third party recipients may include:

-- Our affiliates and contractors where there is a legitimate reason for their receiving the information, including:
+- Our affiliates and contractors where there is a legitimate reason for their receiving

 - third parties who work with us to provide work place accommodation;